Introduction

 Businesses should prioritize paying their suppliers on time to maintain a clean credit record and strong relationships with sellers.
 However, if unforeseen circumstances cause a delay, contacting the seller and explaining the situation may lead to the waiver of late penalties if the reason is genuine.

 Now that you understand that taking or giving trade credit involves a cost, you must be wondering why to do it.
-Well, there are several reasons why a company might consider giving or accessing trade credit and taking on the related cost of trade.
+Well, there are several reasons why a company might consider giving or accessing trade credit and paying for the cost of trade.
 If you are considering offering or taking trade credit, here are some important pros and cons to consider.

 Buyers (receiving trade credit)